LightMem: Lightweight and Efficient Memory-Augmented Generation: experiments

 \subsection{main results}

-As shown in Table~\ref{tab:memory_comparison}, LightMem demonstrates superior effectiveness and efficiency across three parameter settings on both GPT and Qwen backbones.
-We evaluated \textbf{LightMem} in two stages: one before the sleep time update, i.e., at the end of the online soft update phase when the memory construction is completed; and the other after the offline update.
+As shown in Table~\ref{tab:memory_comparison} and Table~\ref{tab:memory_comparison_locomo}, \textbf{LightMem} demonstrates superior effectiveness and efficiency on both datasets across both GPT and Qwen backbones.
+For a fair comparison, all efficiency metrics for LightMem in the following analysis refer to the \textbf{combined online and offline} costs.

-\textbf{Online Soft Update:} (1) In Question Answering (QA) tasks, it surpasses the strongest baseline, A-Mem, improving accuracy by 2.70\%--9.65\% when using GPT and by up to 7.67\% with Qwen.
-(2) In efficiency, LightMem reduces total token consumption by 32$\times$ to 106$\times$ and API calls by 17$\times$ to 159$\times$ for GPT; for Qwen, it reduces total tokens by 29$\times$ to 117$\times$ and API calls by 19$\times$ to 177$\times$ compared to other memory baselines.
+\textbf{LongMemEval.} On the LongMemEval benchmark, LightMem consistently outperforms the strongest baseline, A-Mem, in the ACC metric, improving accuracy by 2.09\%--6.40\% with GPT and up to 7.67\% with Qwen.
+In terms of efficiency, for GPT, LightMem reduces total token consumption by 10$\times$--38$\times$ and API calls by 3.6$\times$--30$\times$; for Qwen, it reduces total tokens by 6.9$\times$--21.8$\times$ and API calls by 3.3$\times$--17.1$\times$.
+Regarding runtime, LightMem achieves 2.9$\times$--12.4$\times$ for GPT and 1.6$\times$--6.3$\times$ for Qwen speedup over other memory baselines.

-\textbf{Sleep-Time Update:} (1) After offline updates, LightMem maintains similar QA performance and surpasses all baselines.
-Efficiency metrics are summed across pre- and post-update phases for following comparison.
-(2) For GPT, LightMem reduces total token consumption by 10$\times$ to 38$\times$ and API calls by 3.6$\times$ to 30$\times$; for Qwen, it reduces total tokens by 29$\times$ to 117$\times$ and API calls by 3.3$\times$ to 20$\times$.
-(3) In terms of runtime, LightMem achieves a reduction of 1.67$\times$ to 12.45$\times$.
+If considering only online test-time cost, LightMem shows an even larger efficiency advantage.
+For GPT, LightMem reduces total token consumption by 31.4$\times$--105.9$\times$ and API calls by 17.1$\times$--159.4$\times$; for Qwen, it reduces total tokens by 30.1$\times$--117.1$\times$ and API calls by 24.8$\times$--309.9$\times$.

+\textbf{LoCoMo.} On the LoCoMo dataset, LightMem also demonstrates superior performance over other memory baselines.
+For the GPT backbone, it improves ACC by 6.10\%--18.12\%, achieves a 2.87$\times$--20.92$\times$ improvement in total token efficiency, reduces API calls by 13.29$\times$--39.78$\times$, and accelerates runtime by 2.63$\times$--8.21$\times$.
+On the Qwen backbone, LightMem maintains its advantage in both effectiveness and efficiency, with 4.41\%--29.29\% higher ACC, 3.33$\times$--18.02$\times$ reduction in total token consumption, 12.96$\times$--55.48$\times$ fewer API calls, and 1.18$\times$--5.57$\times$ faster runtime.

-\textbf{Across all three parameter settings, LightMem achieves superior performance on nearly all metrics and both LLM backbones, demonstrating its robustness and high flexibility.}
+\textbf{LightMem achieves superior performance on nearly all metrics and both LLM backbones, while demonstrating robust performance and efficiency on both LongMemEval and LoCoMo, highlighting its generalizability across different models and scenarios.}